YaelAdar315/hm07-qa-us/README.md

 Test 3: PUT Method
-The request returns the 200 OK status code - PASSED The response body shows that the price of the product has been changed successfully - PASSED
+The request returns the 200 OK status code - PASSED The response body confirms that the items have been added to the kit changed successfully - PASSED

 Test 4: DELETE Method
 The request returns the 200 OK status code - PASSED